-Where a prospective client has no prior trading experience and/or has failed the suitability assessment, some issuers require that the client practices CFDs trading in a demo environment for a period of time before they are allowed to open an account.
+Where a prospective client has no prior trading experience and/or has failed the suitability assessment, some issuers require that the client practices CFDs trading in a demo environment for some time before they are allowed to open an account.
 It may be desirable to require these clients to pass the issuer’s suitability assessment before they can be allowed to trade real CFDs.

 We have also observed a practice, through our own work, where a sales representative may “educate” a prospective client almost immediately before the client would be required to complete a suitability test.
 The content of such “client education” would in substance provide the client with the correct answers to the questions they would be required to answer.
 Given the concerns that the suitability assessment is attempting to address, such a practice defeats the purpose of having a such a process in place in the first place and goes against the very spirit of RG 227.
 The practice should, therefore, be discouraged.
 Also, see a case study on page 5 of the April AFCA Newsletter.

 The above are our observations concerning the issue of client suitability assessment only.
 Many of the cases involved more than one issue, such as misleading or deceptive conduct, a failure to provide financial services efficiently, honestly and fairly (s 912A(1)(a) of the Corporations Act 2001(Cth)), margin call procedures and so on.
 Our comments are not directed to the overall results of the determinations, but rather are restricted to client suitability assessment issue alone.

 Thank you for taking the time to read this article.
 Please get in touch if you have any questions, comments or if you need assistance.
 Please also see AFSL Compliance for details on how we can assist you with your AFSL compliance requirements.